 It would be useful information however if others new they needed the very latest passengermodule on 0.9 since it was not a problem on 0.8

-#4 Updated by Felix Schäfer about 10 years ago
+#4 Updated by Felix Schäfer almost 12 years ago

 - Status changed from Resolved to Closed